jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post4.md

 ![And after!](/docs/images/posts/2020-07-30-deploy-create-react-app-aws-pulumi/carbon-index-post3-annotated.png)

-So to summarize there is
+We can already see three potential improvements:

-- stuff related to the CDN (S3 bucket, the CDN itself, and the domain record)
+- stuff related to the Content Delivery Network (S3 bucket, the CDN itself, and the domain record)
 - stuff related to the SSL certificate (could come useful, just as a generic "hey get me an SSL for blah")
 - a utility function `getDomainAndSubdomain` and a constant `tenMinutes`